ScientificC/cmathl/docs/source/intro.rst

 (API) for C programmers, allowing wrappers to be written for very high level languages.
 The source code is distributed under the MIT License.

+In summary, CML is a pure mathematical C library with a wide variety of mathematical functions that seeks to be close to complying with ANSI C for portability.
+It is free software under the MIT License.

 Routines available in CML
 =========================